 A custom-made orthotic device can last for many years— but just like any personal device you have to look after it

-A custom-made orthotic device can last for many years— but just like any personal device, you have to look after it.
 This means cleaning it correctly and checking it for signs of wear and tear.

 Different materials such as plastics and leather will have slightly different care